umairx25/CSC207-Project/README.md

    - Ensure your IDE is configured with the correct SDK version.

 2. **Maven**:
    - The project uses Maven to manage dependencies.
-All required versions and packages are already included in the `pom.xml`.
+Ensure Maven is installed.

 3. **Git**:
    - Make sure Git is installed for cloning the repository.